 Defoliation is meant to open up the plant so more light can get in.
 This is accomplished by removing some of the fan leaves, and the fan leaves only!
-Pulling sugar leaves, or growth tips can mean less bud, lost bud and/or slower growth for that part of the plant.
+Pulling sugar leaves, or growth tips can mean less bud, lost bud, and slower growth for that part of the plant.

 This is a picture of a fan leaf:

-Remember that this is on the only type of leaf you want to remove when attempting defoliation.
+Remember that this is the only type of leaf you want to remove when attempting defoliation.
 Also, keep in mind that the removal of leaves shouldn’t be random.
-Before you pluck one, try moving it to see if it lets light through to a growth tip or generally a part of the plant that will use it.
+Before you pluck one, try moving the leaf to the side to see if it lets light through to a growth tip or a part of the plant that could use it.

 Pulling Leaves Too Early